guobinhit/myleetcode/CONTRIBUTING.md

 ### Python

-- Class Name: Start with `_`, then spell problem number of LeetCode.
+- Python File Name: Start with `_`, then spell problem number of LeetCode.
 - Method Name: Initial in lowercase, then spell with `_`, if method name have more than one word.

 ### Go

-- Class Name: Start with `_`, then spell problem number of LeetCode.
+- Go File Name: Start with `_`, then spell problem number of LeetCode.
 - Method Name: Initial in lowercase, then follow hump format.

+## Commit style

+- Specify commit prefix based on language, such as `java:`、`python:` and `go:`.